mhndev/ThePHPFramework/README.md

 because all these services should share an interface. which it is possible to write your php application without using a php framework.

+in this framework you'll see a psr directory which absolutely should have psr interfaces. but it hasn't already because it would make it complex which I don't want it to be complex.

+maybe in future I make switch them with psr interfaces. for now just assume they're reall psr interfaces :)